settyblue/DataAssignment/CodeBook.md

 It is a frequency attribute by name 'BodyGyro'.
 The mean of the attribute along the X-axis is recorded here.

 ###Note
-For more information regarding the features, please read features_info.txt file present in the problem-statement.
+For more information regarding the observed features, please read features_info.txt file present in the problem-statement.